-It means you can understand, across the entire journey, how each interaction contributes to patient perceptions, and identify actions right across the organization that you can take to improve.
+This enables you to understand – across the entire patient journey – how each process contributes to the patient experience, and identify actions across the organization that you can take to improve it.

 Having all your patient feedback in one place is a great starting point, but you need to be able to mine that patient experience data for rich insights.

-First, you need to be able to analyze it all as a single data set.
-Whether it’s structured data from your regulatory surveys, unstructured data from open text feedback like online reviews or chatbot interactions, or operational data from your electronic medical record (EMR), you need to be able to make sense of it all.
+Whether it’s structured data from your regulatory surveys, unstructured data from open-text feedback like online reviews or chatbot interactions, or operational data from your electronic medical record, you must analyze it all as a single data set to make sense of it all.

 Act on insights at every level

 In many organizations, this is where a lot of feedback programs fall short.
-Insights are often delivered long after an interaction has occurred, when it’s probably too late to act on them, and often to senior leaders rather than the people who can do something about it.
 Typical patient experience surveys can take you only so far.
+Insights are often delivered long after an interaction has occurred – when it’s probably too late to act on them – and often to senior leaders rather than the people who can do something about it.

-For example, if a patient has an issue with a prescription after a visit to a clinic, that negative experience can be resolved immediately by triggering a call from a contact center agent who can rectify the situation the same day.
+For example, if a patient has an issue with a prescription after a visit to a clinic, that negative experience can be resolved immediately by triggering a call from a contact center agent to the provider who can rectify the situation the same day.

-Imagine that in a system where reports are received once a year and delivered to a handful of senior executives — the same prescription issue would rear its head time and time again, impacting the experience of more patients, and costing the provider a small fortune in recovery costs.
-That’s if the insights ever even made it to the right teams of course!
+Imagine that in a system where reports are received once a year and delivered to a handful of senior executives, the same prescription issue could rear its head time and time again, impacting the experience of more patients, and costing the provider a small fortune in recovery costs (That’s if the insights ever even made it to the right teams of course!).